trufflesuite/ganache/src/packages/ganache/README.md

 <h3 align="center">
-  ⚠ Notice: This documentation describes the alpha release of Ganache.
+  ⚠ Notice: This documentation describes the beta release of Ganache.
 If you are looking to install the stable version of Ganache you can find instructions at https://github.com/trufflesuite/ganache-cli-archive ⚠
 </h3>

 ---